Bass Fishing In North Dakota For 2024

 2024 Best Bass Fishing Lakes In North Dakota

 You can find bass in lots of places in ND.
 Many private ponds, rivers and lakes contain bass.
+Visit the Bass Knowledge Center for additional, valuable information about bass and bass fishing.
 The Missouri River along with major lakes in the state including Bowman-Haley Lake, Lake Ashtabula, Lake Audubon, Lake Darling, Lake Metigoshe, Lake Oahe, Lake Sakakawea, Lake Tschida and Powers Lake all have healthy populations of bass.

 World record: 22 lbs 4 oz